007revad/Synology_HDD_db/my-other-scripts.md

 ### Other Synology scripts and packages

+- **<a href="https://github.com/007revad/DSM_Update">DSM Update</a>**
+  - Script to automatically download the correct pat file and update DSM using the downloaded pat file.

 - **<a href="https://github.com/007revad/Synology_Ookla_Speedtest">Synology Ookla Speedtest</a>**
   - Synology DSM 7 package to install Ookla Speedtest and run it in a GUI to test your internet speed.